rizinorg/book/src/plugins/dev-analysis.md

 to provide also analysis information about every opcode.
 At the moment the implementation of disassembly and opcodes analysis is separated between two modules - RzAsm and RzAnalysis.
 Thus, we need to write an analysis plugin too.
-The principle is very similar - you just need to create a C file and corresponding Makefile.
+The principle is very similar - you just need to create a C file in `librz/arch/p/analysis/` and declare it in corresponding architecture plugin file `librz/arch/p/arch_mycpu.c`.

 They structure of RzAnalysis plugin looks like